Colour centre: Cerebral achromatopsia

 Cerebral achromatopsia is a chronic condition where a person is unable to see colour, but they are still able to recognize shape and form.
 Cerebral achromatopsia differs from congenital achromatopsia in that it is caused by damage to the cerebral cortex as opposed to abnormalities in the retinal cells.
 The search for the colour centre was motivated by the discovery that lesions in the ventral occipital lobe led to colour blindness, as well as the idea that there are area specializations in the cortex.
 Many studies have shown that lesions in the areas commonly identified as the colour centre, such as V1, V2, and the V4-complex lead to achromatopsia.
 Cerebral achromatopsia occurs after injury to the lingual or fusiform gyrus, the areas associated with hV4.
 These injuries include physical trauma, stroke, and tumour growth.
 One of the primary initiatives to locating the colour centre in the visual cortex is to discover the cause and a possible treatment of cerebral achromatopsia.

 The extent of the symptoms and the damage is different from person to person.
 If a person has complete achromatopsia, then their entire visual field is devoid of colour.
-A person with dyschromatopsia, or incomplete achromtopsia, has similar symptoms to complete achromatopsia, but to a lesser degree.
+A person with dyschromatopsia, or incomplete achromatopsia, has similar symptoms to complete achromatopsia, but to a lesser degree.
 This can occur in people who had achromatopsia, but the brain recovered from the injury, restoring some colour vision.
 The person may be able to see certain colours.
 However, there are many cases where there is no recovery.
 Finally, a person with hemiachromatopsia see half of their field of vision in colour, and the other half in grey.
 The visual hemifield contralateral to a lesion in the lingual or fusiform gyrus is the one that appears grey, while the ipsilateral visual hemifield appears in colour.
-The variance in symptoms emphasizes the need to understand the architecture of the colour centre in order to better diagnose and possible treat cerebral achromotopsia.
+The variance in symptoms emphasizes the need to understand the architecture of the colour centre in order to better diagnose and possible treat cerebral achromatopsia.